What are instant loans? Everything you need to know

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-An instant loan can get you cash quickly— sometimes within the same day — even if you don’t have strong credit.
-Getting fast cash for unforeseen costs such as a car repair or medical bill can feel like a solution.
-However, instant loans put you on a slippery slope of repayment that you may not be able to sustain financially.
+An instant loan can get you cash quickly — sometimes within the same day — even if you don’t have strong credit.
+However, instant loans can put you in a position where you may not be able to make payments.

 What is an instant loan?

 An instant loan is a short-term loan that’s typically for a small amount of money and comes with high interest rates and fees.
-Instant loans are available in a few varieties:
+Often, people turn to them because they are facing an emergency — like a car repair or other expensive bill.

 - Payday loans.
-Also called a cash advance, a payday loan doesn’t require collateral and offers you cash on the same day.
+Also called a cash advance, a payday loan doesn’t require collateral and may offer you cash on the same day you apply.
 You’re required to repay the loan — plus high interest fees — by your next pay period.
+They are a common instant loan option, with 12 million U.S. adults using them yearly.

 - Pawn shop loans.
 A pawn shop loan, or pawn loan, is a secured loan.
 The pawn shop holds an item you own as collateral for the loan.
 In exchange for the item, you receive a loan in a lesser amount than the collateral’s value.
 If you don’t return to repay the loan by the payment date, the pawn shop will claim ownership of the item.